sw3103/movemouse/README.md

 ### Hide system tray icon
 Do not show the Move Mouse system tray icon.
 > :warning: If you opt to hide both the Move Mouse window and system tray icon, there will be no way to access the Settings for further customisations.
 The Move Mouse system tray icon will be visible momentarily at launch, which will allow you to right-click and access Settings.
+### Show system tray notifications
+Displays toast style popups from the system tray to inform of status changes.
+Useful for troubleshooting.
 ### Show current status on main window
 Show Move Mouse's status on the main screen to compliment the outer ring colour.
+### Disable button animations
+Disables the fly/fade in animation for the hover buttons.
+### #StandWithUkraine
+Changes the Move Mouse theme to the Ukranian flag.
 ## Schedules
 Create your own Schedules to automatically stop/start Move Mouse to suit you.